-The following are samples of phishing emails received by MIU account holders.
-These messages have been reviewed by the MIU IT Department and determined to be fraudulent.
-If you receive a message similar to the ones displayed below, do not respond by providing information, clicking on any provided link or by calling any provided phone number.
+If you receive a message you suspect as phishing, do not respond by providing information, clicking on any provided links or calling any provided phone numbers.
 It is recommended that you delete the message.
 Mark as phishing in Outlook web and client versions.

 Have you received an email that you suspect is fraudulent?
 Follow the steps below to report it to the MIU IT Department!